wynnbuilder/wynnbuilder.github.io/ENCODING.md

 // the resulting locaiton in the latest powder matrix decoded_idx = pid + element * difference_per_element
 ```

+The number of elements is stored to decode the "powder wrapping" part of repeating a tier, because decoding the next element given a particular "wrap" requires knowledge of the number of elements present at the time of encoding.

 #### 3 - Tomes